jeremiahmaxwellang/ccprog2mco2/README.md

 "# ccprog2mco2"

+== CCPROG2 MP ==
+Contributors: ANG, JEREMIAH MAXWELL U.
+	      BALBASTRO, LIANNE MAXENE

-This project is in fulfillment of my CCPROG2 major course output.
+This is Phase 3 of our CCPROG2 Machine Project